senekor/rust-workshop/final_project/src/web_app_websocket.md

 Users should then be able to select a recipient (presumably themselves) and open a websocket connection to receive the notifications for that recipient.
 Users should also be able to stop receiving notifications, i.e. close the websocket connection.

-The most idiomatic way to achieve such a lifecycle for resources in our UI library `leptos` is to tie it to the lifecycle of a UI component.
+The most idiomatic way to achieve such a life cycle for resources in our UI library `leptos` is to tie it to the life cycle of a UI component.
 To open a websocket connection, we render the component.
 To close the connection, we stop rendering the component.
 Sounds complicated and abstract for now, but we'll get there one step at a time.